 But it’s not just designers and their clients who see and interact with more logos and brand design than ever.
 It’s the rest of us too.
 And in what may be the most surprising development in modern identity design, Millman suggests we’re increasingly learning how to do it ourselves—“using the tenets of branding that have been established in professional circles, to create symbols for movements.”
 She points to examples like Black Lives Matter, the Peace for Paris symbol that went viral after terrorist attacks in that city, and even the pink pussy hat, which got a lot of attention for its prominence in the women’s marches that occurred after Donald Trump’s inauguration.

 “Those are all logos,” she argues.
 “They’re symbols that telegraph a movement, that bring people together who share values and a vision and a mission.
 And that’s all branding.”
-Perhaps this is like hearing another language so frequently you start to pick it up by osmosis.
+Perhaps this is like hearing another language so frequently that you start to pick it up by osmosis.
 “Whether it’s a good thing or a bad thing,” Millman says, “it’s just a consequence of our times.”
 In fact, she names the pussy hat as the most potent “brand” symbol of the past year.
 “It was a new shape.
 It was a new form.
 It was utilizing a color.
 It didn’t have any language,” she says.
 “It’s sort of a perfect mark.”

 A version of this article appears in the June 15, 2017 issue of Fortune with the headline “The Most Important Quarter-Inch in Business.”